AdamCorbinFAUPhD/CAP6635-Artificial-Intelligence/Assignments/floating_assignment_1.md

  - Not have high expecations that AI is going to solve all of your problems but undersand that AI can be a great leveraging tool if you use it well
  - Hiring a set of ML Engineers need to be paired up with domain experts
  - AI is an itteravie process so make sure you dont set high expecations up front.
+## Tecnical applications
+- Computer vision which can be used to identify objects or classify objects based on shapes and colors.
+An applcation would be face recgonition.
+There is also an application called Image segmentation which wil define a clear outline around an object.
+- Natural language processing
+  - An applciation would be to take emails and clasify them as spam or a good email.
+  - Web search is another applcaiton where a text input gets convert to a relevent website.
+- Speech
+  - Taking an audio file and converting it to text based.
+  - Speaker ID where an person can be identified by their speach
+- Robotics
+  - Perception to underdand what objects are around its surrounding
+  - Motion planning to try to schedule where the robot plans to move to
+## Unsuperived learning
+- clustering <insert picture> algo can group data into small chunks.
+Used often for market segmentation problems.
+The concept here is that the algos try to find meaningful representation without an input guiding it.
+- It can take a lot of data to train something that would be able to identify something with supervised learning.
+There is nope that Un-supervised learning could be a key contributor to undsersanding how to itendify something with smaller datasets
+- Transfer leanring.
+An example would be to build a model for detecting cars with 100k images, and take that model and update it to try to identify golf carts with only 100 images
+- Reinforcement learning - Kinda how you would training a dog.
+Prais it when it did something good, and let them know when they did something bad.
+Using a "reward signal" to train the system.
+It takes a lot of data to build these models.
+- General Adversarial network(GANs) used to create images from scratch and help improve image qualirt

 # Notes on Week 4 - AI Biases